1960s Caged Glass Copper Pendant Lamps

 Manufacturer: Peill + Putzler, Düren, Germany.

-These lamps in all forms and sizes are always attributed as Raak Amsterdam lamps, produced in the Netherlands and designed by Nanny Still-Mackinney.
+These lamps in all forms and sizes are often attributed as Raak Lichtarchitectuur lamps, produced in Amsterdam, The Netherlands and designed by Nanny Still-Mackinney.
 Unfortunately there is absolutely no proof for it.
-On the contrary, these lamps never appear in a catalog published by Raak, not even a lamp in this style.
+On the contrary, these lamps never appear in a catalogue published by Raak, not even a lamp in this style.
 Also, you will never find a lamp with a Raak label on it.
 When you do a search for them, numerous models appear.
 All Raak and Nanny Still… Strange indeed.
 Raak never produced glass.
 They did not have a glass furnace.
-Most of the glass was produced by companies such as Bega, Peill + Putzler and Val Saint Lambert.
+Most of the glass was produced by companies such as Bega, Peill + Putzler, Iitala and Val Saint Lambert.

 Koninklijke Philips N.V. sold many lamps like this, as you can see below in catalogues from 1967 and 1968.